AlexeyPlodenko/svg.draw.js/README.md

 svg.draw.js
 ===========

-An extension of [svg.js](https://github.com/svgdotjs/svg.js), which allows to draw elements with your mouse
+An extension of [svg.js](https://github.com/svgdotjs/svg.js), which allows to draw elements with your mouse.

+This fork was crafted by [plungingChode](https://github.com/plungingChode/svg.draw.js) and allows to run the svg.draw.js plugin on the [svg.js](https://github.com/svgdotjs/svg.js)version 3.

 # Demo